nivekcode/svg-to-ts/README.md

 - smiling-face.svg

 We can now run
-`svg-to-ts.ts --convertionType files -s ./inputfiles -o ./dist` and we end up with the following file in our `dist` folder.
+`svg-to-ts.ts --conversionType files -s ./inputfiles -o ./dist` and we end up with the following file in our `dist` folder.

 #### Sample output